How to Sue for Emotional Distress After Being Sexually Abused

 These conditions are serious and can have a profound impact on one’s ability to live and enjoy their everyday lives.
 The lingering repercussions can even destroy once close personal relationships.

-Survivors know too well that the scars of these wounds are often much slower to heal than the ones that can be seen.
+Survivors know too well that the scars from these wounds are often much slower to heal than the ones that can be seen.
 They deserve to be compensated for them.

 Who Can Be Sued for Emotional Distress After Rape?